netket/netket/docs/docs/install.md

 ## Installing NetKet

-Netket requires `python>= 3.9` and can optionally benefit from a recent MPI install.
+Netket requires `python>= 3.11`.
+If you are on Linux, you can install the CUDA version of Jax to benefit from GPUs.
-GPUs are supported on linux.

 Before attempting the installation, you should update `pip` to a recent version (`>=20.3`) to avoid getting a broken install.
 To install the basic version with no optional dependencies, run the following commands: